lagopus/lagopus/docs/how-to-genarate-benchmark.md

 <!-- -*- mode: markdown -*- -->

-How to genarate benchmark test
+How to generate benchmark test
 ==============================

 Introduction